snkas/ns3-basic-sim-intro/chapters/2_discrete_event_simulation.md

    (T=156.2+1.2+223 064.3ms, nodes[113].Receive(P)).

-8. Besides events, of course there can also be state changed in an event's execution, which is used and updated as events are executed over time.
+8. Besides events, of course there can also be state changed in an event's execution, which is used and changed by events which are executed over time.
+   "State" effectively means "variables which exist during the simulation".
+   For example: a counter on a node which counts how many packets it has forwarded, or a queue of packets of which each is waiting for the event which dequeues it.

 ## Practical considerations